Fair Decoder Baselines and Rigorous Finite-Size Scaling for Bivariate Bicycle Codes on the Quantum Erasure Channel: Introduction

 Quantum error correction (QEC) is essential for fault-tolerant quantum computation \cite{nielsen2010quantum, gottesman1997stabilizer}.
 Quantum low-density parity-check (QLDPC) codes have emerged as promising candidates due to their high error thresholds and moderate encoding rates \cite{bravyi2024high, tillich2014quantum, kovalev2013improved}.
 Bivariate bicycle codes, introduced by Bravyi et al.\ \cite{bravyi2024high}, represent a particularly attractive family: they achieve large distance with constant overhead and have demonstrated strong threshold properties on erasure channels.

 The erasure channel is a natural benchmark for quantum codes because error \emph{locations} are known (e.g., via measurement flagging \cite{grassl2004codes}), allowing erasure-informed decoders to achieve near-optimal performance.
-Unfair decoder choices can inflate apparent code advantages, so we run both an uninformed and an erasure-aware MWPM surface baseline alongside BP-OSD decoding of BB codes.
+Unfair decoder choices can inflate apparent code advantages, so we run both an uninformed and an erasure-aware MWPM toric code baseline alongside BP-OSD decoding of BB codes.
 We also separate \emph{finite-size pseudo-thresholds} (WER-crossing at a fixed target WER) from true asymptotic thresholds via finite-size scaling (FSS); our extrapolated $p^*_\infty \approx 0.488$ sits within 2.4\% of the zero-rate limit under BP-OSD, without maximum-likelihood decoding.

 In short: we give a reproducible Monte Carlo setup (200k shots per point, bootstrap 95\% CIs $\lesssim 0.001$ on $p^*$, with seeds and versions recorded) and a full FSS treatment for this BB family ($p^*_\infty \approx 0.488$, $\nu \approx 1.18$, plus fit-window and corrections-to-scaling checks).
-We also provide a fair comparison to erasure-aware MWPM surface codes---a 12$\times$ overhead reduction for BB at comparable threshold---and show that uninformed MWPM on the erasure channel matches random guessing in our regime, so that baseline should not be used to compare codes.
-Comparisons between BB and surface codes are not architecture-neutral: BB is non-local, surface codes are local, and we interpret our overhead and threshold numbers as \emph{code efficiency} in a code-capacity setting, not as hardware blueprints.
+We also provide a fair comparison to erasure-aware MWPM toric codes---a 12$\times$ overhead reduction for BB at comparable threshold---and show that uninformed MWPM on the erasure channel matches random guessing in our regime, so that baseline should not be used to compare codes.
+Comparisons between BB and toric codes are not architecture-neutral: BB is non-local, toric codes use periodic boundary conditions, and we interpret our overhead and threshold numbers as \emph{code efficiency} in a code-capacity setting, not as hardware blueprints.

+\paragraph{Contributions.} We provide: (1) a fairness correction for decoder comparisons on the erasure channel, showing that uninformed MWPM equals random guessing in our regime and must not be used as a code baseline; (2) a rigorous FSS analysis of five BB code sizes under pure erasure, yielding $p^*_\infty = 0.488 \pm 0.001$ and $\nu = 1.18 \pm 0.01$ with full bootstrap uncertainty quantification; (3) a systematic mixed-channel study sweeping $\delta/\varepsilon \in \{0.05, 0.1, 0.2, 0.3, 0.5, 0.75, 1.0\}$, characterizing threshold degradation in the neutral-atom operating regime; and (4) a reproducible simulation pipeline with recorded seeds, package versions, and bootstrap CIs throughout.

 Recent work on BB codes under erasure or erasure-biased noise includes Pecorari and Pupillo \cite{pecorari2025qldpc}, Bhave et al.\ \cite{bhave2026bibi}, and Berthusen et al.\ \cite{berthusen2025local}; decoder improvements appear in Hillmann et al.\ \cite{hillmann2025lsd}, Liang et al.\ \cite{liang2025bposd}, Ott et al.\ \cite{ott2025decision}, Yin et al.\ \cite{yin2024symmetry}, and Gong et al.\ \cite{gong2024bpdecoding}, with BP limitations discussed in iOlius et al.\ \cite{iolius2024bp}.
 Rabeti and Mahdavifar \cite{rabeti2025bicycle} analyze further BB families.
 What sets this study apart is the erasure-aware fairness correction, full bootstrap uncertainty at 200k shots, FSS with separate stat/sys uncertainty, and reproducible seeds and versions throughout.